 “I don’t think I’d be able to work over 4G, with WebEx conferences and running many of the applications I use,” he said.
 “With 5G, you don’t have to worry about each individual worker getting clogged up on their cable connection.”

 Levesque advised CIOs to consider how to optimize their IT infrastructure and applications to take advantage of new technologies such as 5G, edge computing, application containers, and DRaaS in their planning.
-A detailed disaster recovery plan will consider all of the potential problems that could occur, as well as ways to optimize IT infrastructure and application design to be to be flexible in an emergency.
+A detailed disaster recovery plan will consider all of the potential problems that could occur, as well as ways to optimize IT infrastructure and application design to be flexible in an emergency.
 A managed DRaaS provider, such as TierPoint, can help with DR planning, and walk you through a variety of DR services, data storage, connectivity, and recovery options.

 “You have to ask yourself, ‘Can our firewall or VPN scale on a dime?
 Do I have to buy more licenses to add users?
 What if I suddenly need two or three gigs of Internet bandwidth?’
 Can your provider do that for you?” he said.

-Hear more about Disaster Recovery
+Learn more about Disaster Recovery